-The lingering threat of a ‘hard Brexit’ has led to many warnings from economists and captains of industry that the UK could suffer a major shock, as international trade suddenly becomes costlier due to the tariffs that would arise if trade with the EU defaults to World Trade Organisation terms.
+The lingering threat of a ‘hard Brexit’ has led to many warnings from economists and captains of industry that the UK could still suffer a major economic shock, as international trade suddenly becomes costlier due to the tariffs that would arise if trade with the EU defaults to World Trade Organisation terms.

 Other potential problems arise to do with the bureaucracy involved in moving goods across borders and the impact this will have on ‘just-in-time’ manufacturing.

 At present, the economy is still sustaining very high employment:

 - Economic growth remains stable.
 Following a contraction in the second quarter of 2019, the economy rebounded with 0.4% growth in the third.

 - However, if there is a subsequent downturn, this may create a situation to keep the employment lawyers very busy.

 - If companies decide to lay off significant numbers of staff, hard decisions will be required about redundancies.

 What laws may change and when?

 A more pressing question may concern foreign nationals whose right-to-work status might be under question after Brexit, especially those from the EU.
 Indeed, these questions may loom larger as the government seeks to draw up its own immigration policy in due course.

 However, it is worth noting that most UK employment law will not be directly affected by Brexit, at least not immediately.
 Partly that is because the government’s EU repeal bill - essentially a huge ‘cut and paste’ exercise - means all laws the UK has taken on as an obligation of EU membership will remain on the statute books unless and until they are repealed and replaced by something else.